Flower - Larkspur (signifies good luck and humor)

 Sony Walkman Birthday - The first Sony Walkman went on sale in 1979.

-Sunglasses Birthday - The first pair of Foster Grant sunglasses were sold on the Boardwalk in Atlantic City, New Jersey.
+Sunglasses Birthday - The first pair of Foster Grant sunglasses were sold on the Boardwalk in Atlantic City, New Jersey in 1929.
 See Sun, Moon and Star Poems and Quotes.

 Be Cool at Work Day - Factories first used air-conditioning as a way to improve production.
 One of the first air-conditioned office buildings opened in 1928 in San Antonio, Texas.
 The White House was air-conditioned in 1930.
 Early on, many movie theaters added air-conditioning as a way to boost profits in the summer.